Why MOT?

 Marine Propulsion Systems (4 Credit Units)

-This module aims to provide students with fundamental knowledge and understanding of marine propulsion systems, matching of engine and propeller, compressed air system for starting, steering gear systems, reliability concepts applied to machinery design, and marine pollution control.
-Dual fuel engine applications will be introduced on top of traditional diesel engine applications.
+This module aims to provide students with the fundamental knowledge and understanding of marine propulsion systems, matching of engine and propeller, compressed air system for starting, steering gear systems, reliability concepts applied to machinery design, and marine pollution control.
+Alternative fuel systems, hybrid propulsion, electrification and green ship technologies such as scrubbers and ballast water treatment will also be covered.

 Project ID: Connecting the Dots^ (4 Credit Units)